singer-io/tap-amazon-ads-dsp/README.md

 This tap:

 - Pulls raw data from the [Amazon Advertising DSP API, Beta](https://advertising.amazon.com/API/docs/en-us/dsp-reports-beta-3p/#/Reports)
-- Extracts Asyncronous Reports using:
+- Extracts Asyncronous Reports:
-  - Supports many reports, each with Report Config Settings:
+  - Supports report types: Audience, Campaign, Inventory
-    - **Entity**: Reports are selected by entity id(Amazon Ads profile id)
+  - **Profile**: Reports are configured by entity id(Amazon Ads profile id)
-    - **Dimensions**: 5 dimensions types(ORDER, LINE_ITEM, CREATIVE, SITE, SUPPLY)
+    - Profiles/entities may be discovered via https://advertising-api.amazon.com/v2/profiles
+    -
+    - A list of entities may be configured
   - async_results (download URL)
 - Outputs the schema for each resource
 - Incrementally pulls data based on the input state

+## DSP API Setup and Access

+In order to use the Amazon Advertising DSP API the following high-level steps must be completed.

+### Account Setup

+[Account setup documentation](https://advertising.amazon.com/API/docs/en-us/setting-up/account-setup).
+This creates the developer account whose credentials will be used later to generate the required refresh token used for the Tap configuration.

+### Advertising API application

+[Advertising API Application documentation](https://advertising.amazon.com/about-api).
+This application will generate an initial email requesting further information.
+And finally, an approval email will be received.
+This email will detail the next steps and is required for the next section, Additional Setup Steps for the DSP API.

+### Additional Setup Steps for the DSP API

+[Additional steps documentation](https://advertising.amazon.com/API/docs/en-us/setting-up/dsp).
+This document describes the additional setup steps required to onboard an application for use with the DSP API.
+Once the approval email is received following the directions and those documented here.

+### API Authorization and refresh tokens

+[Create API Authorization and Refresh Token](https://advertising.amazon.com/API/docs/en-us/setting-up/generate-api-tokens), this document describes the steps required to generate the authorization and refresh tokens.

 ## Authentication
-Amazon Advertising requires authentication headers using OAuth 2 with an access token obtained via 3-legged OAuth flow.
-The access token, once generated, is permanent, but request tokens are short-lived without a documented expiry.
+OAuth is the required method of authenticating.
+The Amazon Advertising API manages permissions using the Login with Amazon service.
+The API uses authorization and refresh tokens in a standard OAuth 2.0 flow.
+Further documentation available here.

+The refresh token once generated is permanent, but access tokens are short-lived.
+The tap manages refreshing access tokens throughout the sync lifecycle.

 ## Quick Start